magarcia/magarcia.io/data/blog/asking-ai-to-build-the-tool-instead-of-doing-the-task.md

 3. **Testable output**: You can test the codemod on a few files before running it everywhere
 4. **Reusable**: The codemod can be shared with your team or used for similar migrations

+## The Beauty of Throwaway Code

+Here's something that might surprise you: we don't review the codemod code that the AI generates.
+Why?
+Because we don't care about its quality — it's a one-time script that will be thrown away after the migration.

+This is actually the perfect scenario for what some call "vibe coding" — letting AI generate code without much review.
+The only thing that matters is the outcome: Did the migration work correctly?
+Are the transformed files correct?

+Think about it:

+- The codemod runs once and gets deleted
+- You're going to review the actual changes in your pull request anyway
+- The worst case is it doesn't work and you iterate
+- No one will maintain this code or build upon it

+This mindset shift is liberating.
+Instead of spending time perfecting a migration script, you can focus on what actually matters: the migrated code itself.

 ## An Interesting Observation

 While testing Claude Code on a similar migration task, I noticed something fascinating.
 The AI started by making changes file-by-file, but after processing a few files, it stopped and began writing migration scripts instead.